Arts Projects – Community Cultural Development

 - Nunga dance program – ongoing workshops for Nunga youth in Whyalla with a professional Indigenous dancer, Nikky Ashby, from Adelaide.
 Two members of the dance group were successful in gaining placements with NAISDA in Sydney.

-- The Hip Hop Program, hip hop dance, and hip hop writing and sound production workshops with MC Simplex (sound production Hilltop Hoods) with performance outcomes at festival events.
+- The Hip Hop Program, hip hop dance, and hip hop writing and sound production workshops with MC Simplex with performance outcomes at festival events.

 - Landscape drawing workshops…plein air.